Report an unmanaged vehicle

 Council can only investigate vehicles that meet the unmanaged vehicle criteria.

-- left in a hazardous location
+- left in a hazardous condition or location

 - not registered